Quantitative connection between the nanoscale electronic inhomogeneity and the pseudogap of Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ superconductors: Introduction

 \section{Introduction}

-One of the long-standing puzzles of the hole-doped high-temperature cuprate superconductors (HTCS) is the existence of the ubiquitous pseudogap state that precedes the superconducting state.\cite{ito93,din96,tim99,dam03,fis07} The pseudogap state, a partial suppression of the spectral density, generally are detected as either a pseudogap temperature ($T^*$) or a pseudogap energy ($E^*$).
+One of the long-standing puzzles of the hole-doped high-temperature cuprate superconductors (HTCS) is the existence of the ubiquitous pseudogap state that precedes the superconducting state \cite{ito93,din96,tim99,dam03,fis07}.
+The pseudogap state, a partial suppression of the spectral density, generally are detected as either a pseudogap temperature ($T^*$) or a pseudogap energy ($E^*$).
 The initial reported $T^*$ or $E^*$ differed in details from material to material at, presumably, the same doping level and, sometimes, it is not even consistent with each other in the same material at the same doping level if determined by different experimental probes.
-We also showed that, using our proposed universal $P_{pl}$-scale\cite{hon04} of the two-dimensional (2D) doped-hole concentration $P_{pl}$, all measured $T^*$'s and $E^*$'s of hole-doped HTCS fell on either of the two, the upper or the lower, pseudogap lines.\cite{hon04} Furthermore, a unified electronic phase diagram (UEPD) was constructed in which there are four characteristic temperatures (energies) for hole-doped HTCS with an optimal superconducting transition temperature $T_c^{max}$ of $\sim$90 K, such as Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$, YBa$_2$Cu$_3$O$_{6+\delta}$ and HgBa$_2$CuO$_{4+\delta}$.\cite{hon08}
+We also showed that, using our proposed universal $P_{pl}$-scale \cite{hon04} of the planar doped-hole concentration $P_{pl}$, all measured $T^*$'s and $E^*$'s of hole-doped HTCS fell on either of the two, the upper or the lower, pseudogap lines that are independent of the number of CuO$_2$ layers in the cuprate material systems \cite{hon04}.
+Therefore the two universal pseudogaps are purely two-dimensional (2D) properties of HTCS \cite{hon04,hon06,add01}.
+Furthermore, a unified electronic phase diagram (UEPD) was constructed in which there are four characteristic temperatures (energies) for hole-doped HTCS with an optimal superconducting transition temperature $T_c^{max}$ of $\sim$90 K, such as Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$, YBa$_2$Cu$_3$O$_{6+\delta}$, and HgBa$_2$CuO$_{4+\delta}$ \cite{hon08}.